 Section 2 presents a detailed overview of the methodology used to calculate the IIDs and PADs.
 Included in this discussion is an examination of issues related to the TIH list; treatment of generic compounds, mixtures, and solutions; treatment of chemical warfare agents; and treatment of water-reactive materials.
 Section 3 provides details on the statistical scenario analysis applied to materials in the Table, as well as technical details on the consequence models used.
 Section 4 documents the health criteria, or threshold chemical concentrations, used to specify the IIDs and PADs.
-Section 5 discusses the safe distance distributions developed as a result of the analysis and describes how the PADs were determined from these distributions.
-Appendixes A and B present Tables 1 and 3 in the ERG2012 Green Pages (DOT et al. 2012).
-Appendixes C-D contain chemical data and details of the experiments conducted to identify and quantify TIH gas emission rates from water-reactive materials.
+Section 5 discusses the safe distance distributions developed from this analysis and describes how the PADs were determined from these distributions.
+Appendixes A and B in this document present Tables 1 and 3 from the ERG2016 Green Pages (DOT et al. 2016).
+Appendixes C and D contain chemical data and details of the past experiments conducted to identify and quantify TIH gas emission rates from water-reactive materials.